tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - did you and mom carefully plan how to raise us, or did you improvise?
   - if you could change one thing about me what would it be?
   - what do you remember about my character as a young child?
   - what's your favorite song of all time?